progressiveCaveman/roguelike-rust/design.md

 Implement a proper time system.
 Entities acting at slightly different times could resolve potential issues with the effects system.
 Do systems need to be reworked to act on one entity at a time?

 Add scent system
-Refactor all (world, res) to take state instead
-Remove referneces to res and instead ask state for objects Make an easy way to translate between Point and (i32, i32) Make use of i32 and usize more consistent?
+Make use of i32 and usize more consistent?
 Autoexplore sometimes doesn't explore unrevealed wall tiles Figure out why a lot of entities slows things down so much